 The Cyrillic alphabet (used by many Slavic languages, as well as Mongolian) has some sounds that are spelled assorted ways when transliterated into Latin letters.
 There are multiple systems for transliteration and this has led to some very odd and different spellings.

-Technically, according to the Russian government’s GOST 7.79-2000 System B, Mosjoukine’s name should be spelled “Mozzhukhin” but the French spelling, “Mosjoukine,” is the more popular version.
+Technically, according to the Russian government’s GOST 7.79-2000 System B, Mosjoukine’s name (Иван Мозжухин) should be spelled “Mozzhukhin” but the French spelling, “Mosjoukine,” is the more popular version.
 During his career in Europe and the U.S.A., he went by Moskine, Mosukine, Mozukin… Basically, as long as you went to his movies, he didn’t seem to much care how he was spelled.

 How about that!
 You get a movie review and a Russian lesson thrown into the bargain.
 Of course, this is a highly crude and simplified explanation but you get the idea of how the different spellings of Mosjoukine, Mozzhukhin, Mosjukine came about.